 No easy task

 First things first, writing a research paper in a second language is not easy!
-Scientific language is very technical and communicating complicated results and ideas clearly is difficult, even for native English speakers.
+Scientific language is very technical and communicating complicated results and ideas clearly is difficult, even if English is your first language.
 So give yourself the credit you deserve.

 So do not be ashamed to seek help from a language editor.
 An editor will correct language errors and make suggestions to improve readability.
 Remember that the goal is not to criticize your work, but to make sure your message has been communicated effectively and your manuscript is ready for submission.
 Don’t see the corrections and suggestions as confirmation that you are a bad writer, but rather as an opportunity to improve your writing skills.

 The most effective way to learn is to do things wrong.
-Making mistakes exposes your weaknesses and helps you improve.
+Making mistakes shows you where you can improve.
 So don’t simply stare glumly at all the corrections in your manuscript – make notes on what your editor has changed and why.
 Then take these lessons on board when you write your next paper.

 For example, you may notice that the hyphens in your number ranges have been changed to longer dashes (8–10 instead of 8-10).
 Why?
 Because an en dash (–) represents a number range, not a hyphen (-).
 Seems like a small detail, but correct punctuation improves comprehension.
 Now you will punctuate number ranges correctly in your next manuscript (and learn more about the differences between hyphens and en dashes).